neoncloud/mdctGAN/README.md

 Modify & run `sh gen_audio.sh`.

 ## Acknowledgement
 This code repository refers heavily to the [official pix2pixHD implementation](https://github.com/NVIDIA/pix2pixHD).
-Also, this work is based on an improved version of my undergraduate graduation design, see: [pix2pixHDAudioSR](https://github.com/neoncloud/pix2pixHDAudioSR)
+Also, this work is based on an improved version of my undergraduate Final Year Project, see: [pix2pixHDAudioSR](https://github.com/neoncloud/pix2pixHDAudioSR)